Law and Justice: Base of support

 Like Civic Platform, but unlike the fringe parties to the right, Law and Justice originated from the anti-communist Solidarity trade union (which is a major cleavage in Polish politics), which was not a theocratic organisation.
 Solidarity's leadership wanted to back Law and Justice in 2005, but was held back by the union's last experience of party politics, in backing Solidarity Electoral Action.

 Today, the party enjoys great support among working class constituencies and union members.
 Groups that vote for the party include miners, farmers, shopkeepers, unskilled workers, the unemployed, and pensioners.
 With its left-wing approach toward economics, the party attracts voters who feel that economic liberalisation and European integration have left them behind.
 The party's core support derives from older, religious people who value conservatism and patriotism.
 PiS voters are usually located in rural areas and small towns.
 The strongest region of support is the southeastern part of the country.
 Voters without a university degree tend to prefer the party more than college-educated voters do.

 Regionally, it has more support in regions of Poland that were historically part of western Galicia-Lodomeria and Congress Poland.
 Since 2015, the borders of support are not as clear as before and party enjoys support in western parts of country, especially these deprived ones.
-Large cities in all regions are more likely to vote for more liberal party like PO or .N.
-Still PiS receives good support from poor and working class areas in large cities.
+Large cities in all regions are more likely to vote for a more liberal party like PO or .N.
+Still, PiS receives good support from poor and working class areas in large cities.

 Based on this voter profile, Law and Justice forms the core of the conservative post-Solidarity bloc, along with the League of Polish Families and Solidarity Electoral Action, as opposed to liberal conservative post-Solidarity bloc of Civic Platform.
 The most prominent feature of PiS voters was their emphasis on decommunisation.